amcat/amcat/README.md

 ```sh
 docker run --name elastic -dp 9200:9200 amcat/amcat-elastic-docker:5.4.3
 ```

+Note: depending on your system settings, you might have to run docker with `sudo docker ...`

-Note: This is fine for testing, but absolutely not suitable for production use!
+Note 2: This is fine for testing, but *absolutely not suitable for production* use!
 For production, install elastic normally, preferably on more than 1 node, or see https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html for more information on installing elastic through docker on production systems.

 For configuring elastic for AmCAT, see the [Dockerfile](https://github.com/amcat/amcat-elastic-docker/blob/master/Dockerfile)